xorgxx/doctrine-encryptor-bundle/readme.md

 ## Creation .pem & .key

-* You may have to create manually folder : config/doctrine-encryptor
+* You may have to create manual folder: config/doctrine-encryptor
 * php bin/console neox:encryptor:openssl follow instruction.

-**NOTE:** _You may need to use [ symfony composer dump-autoload ] to reload autoloading_
+**NOTE:** _You may need to use [ symfony composer dump-autoload ] to reload autoload_

  .....
 Done 🎈